 Attempts to get the local southern Swedish media to pay attention to my exhibiting in Venice largely failed.
 However, Sydsvenska Dagbladet made a very good, short interview with a background.

-So I bought the latest iPhone (anyhow had to) and shot some videos about myself (!), about the Belt And Road Initiative (BRI) and about the thoughts behind the installation – and she edited them, clipped and made Ken Burns effects, transitions, fine-tuned the colours and sound, etc and put logos and music on parts of them.
+So I bought the latest iPhone (anyhow, I had to) and shot some videos about myself (!), about the Belt And Road Initiative (BRI) and about the thoughts behind the installation – and she edited them and made Ken Burns effects, transitions, fine-tuned the colours and sound, and put logos and music on parts of them.
 I am very grateful for her devotion and skills.

-You can now find these videos at my Vimeo Channel (I avoid everything Google and, thus, its YouTube, Google Search, Chrome, Maps etc. because of Google’s terrible tracking, censoring and pro-war policy).
+You can now find these videos at my Vimeo Channel (as much as I can, I avoid everything Google and what it owns and controls, such as its YouTube, Google Search, Chrome, Maps etc., because of Google’s terrible tracking, censorship and pro-war policy).
 These videos are shot with iPhone and Huawei and edited in iMovie.
-It’s a good way to reach out but I do not pretend to be a professional movie-maker in any sense.
+It’s a good way to reach out, but I do not pretend to be a professional movie-maker in any sense.

 The two movies of almost 50 min each that shall be available to the visitors is “One Road” and “One Journey”.
 The first is one series of contrasting impressions from Silk Road/Belt And Road Initiative countries that you can find photos of in the installation; the second consists of 4 smaller videos.
 And both are shown in a looping mode.

 The extra wall

 So far, I’ve written about the main installation parts: The four panels, each standing on low podiums and, on top, the four “paibians” (see below).
 But the people at Mora were so incredibly kind to give me a bonus wall next to it, 196 cm extra in a 90 degree to the installation itself.